WoTTsecurity/agent/docs/examples/google-core-iot/README.md

 $ curl -s "https://api.wott.io/v0.2/device-cert/$DEVICE_ID" | jq -r '.certificate' > device.crt
 ```

+replacing `mydevice` with the relevant certificate of your device (which can be found on the WoTT dash).
 With the certificate downloaded, we can now enroll the device:

 ```